SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 Alan Hawke has been a member of the SES since 2011, serving with the Bayswater SES Unit where he has functioned in the roles of team leader, operations officer, certified trainer assessor, deputy local manager and acting local manager.
 He has also been involved in several local government and DFES working groups and committees.

-He began his professional career as a bank officer before changing to public accounting, qualifying as a Certified Practicing Account in 1993 and operating his own practise.
+He began his professional career as a bank officer before changing to public accounting, qualifying as a Certified Practicing Account in 1993 and operating his own practice.

 Alan expanded his professional qualifications graduating as Bachelor of Business (Accounting and Business Law), Master of Taxation and Bachelor of Laws.